matomo-org/developer-documentation/docs/working-with-piwiks-ui.md

 })(require, jQuery);
 ```

+To learn more about the object, see the documentation in the source code (located in [`plugins/CoreHome/javascripts/popover.js`](https://github.com/piwik/piwik/blob/master/plugins/CoreHome/javascripts/popover.js)).

 ### ColorManager

 If your control uses color values to, for example, draw in canvas elements, and you want to make those colors [theme-able](/guides/theming), you must use the **ColorManager** singleton.